parinfer/parinfer.js/lib/parinfer.js.md

       7 8 9])
 ```

-It would also get deleted immediately:
+It would also get deleted immediately, preventing you from adding some element
+after it:

 ```clj
 (foo [1 2 3|